 When a child is overdue for any routine health services, parents provide evidence of an appointment for those services before the child's entry into the program and as a condition of remaining enrolled in the program, except for immunization for which parents are using religious exemption.

-Records that are needed for Shenandoah Preschool include copy of child's birth certificate, up to date immunizations, dental screening, and lead screening.
+Records that are needed for Shenandoah Preschool include a copy of the child's birth certificate, up-to-date immunizations, dental screening, and lead screening.
 The school needs updated records yearly.

 Health and Safety Records